tmsperera/headless-chat/README.md

     }
     ```

-4. Modify Headless Chat configurations to point new model:
+4. Modify Headless Chat configurations to point the new model:

     ```php
     return [